Sandalots/Sandalots/README.md

 # ✨ Welcome!
-- 👋 Hi, I’m @Sandalots and this is my personal GitHub Profile.
+- 👋 Hi, I’m Sandalots and this is my personal GitHub Profile.
 - 🍹 Enjoy your stay and have Fun!